anwaldt/seamless/Documentation/docs/supercollider.md

+# SuperCollider

+SuperCollider is used as a mixing and distribution instance for the source signals, as well as for Ambisonics encoding.

 ## Build Decoders

 Decoders in ADT have a problem for more than speakers 24? speakers.
 Use standalone decoder in that case.